alex-susi/baseball_proj_1/README.md

 * Scraped play-by-play data from Retrosheet to calculate RE24 for all batters in the 2019 season
 * Downloaded Defensive data from Fangraphs
 * Created various linear models to determine how much teams value offense (RE24) vs defense (UZR/150 or DEF) when deciding how much a player is worth
+* These models can be used to determine a player's value on the open market based on their position, as well as their offensive and defensive skills

 ### Background on Metrics used in this project
 **RE24:** https://library.fangraphs.com/misc/re24/